Bauchibred/ethernaut-solutions/README.md

 2. adding a receive() function
 3. adding a function and specifying it with the "payable" keyword

-But if none of the above are added to the code of a contract, there is still one additional technique that can be used to forcefully send ETH to a contract through the use of `selfdestruct`. deploying this contract through remix, also don't forget to specify value before deploying the ForceAttack contract or the `selfdestruct` won't be able to send any ETH over as there are no ETH in the contract to be sent over!
+But if none of the above are added to the code of a contract, there is still one additional technique that can be used to forcefully send ETH to a contract through the use of `selfdestruct`.
+I now you thought about it too I also at first wonderedhow forcefully sending eth to a contract makes it vulnerable, but cone to think of it now contracts that rely on code execution for all ether sent to them can be vulnerable to attacks where ether is forcibly sent.
+Deploying the below contract on remix, also don't forget that we need to  specify value before deploying the ForceAttack contract so that the  `selfdestruct` can then be able to send ETH over as since the cintract itself has been funded.

 ```
-pragma solidity ^0.4.0;
+pragma solidity 0.8.0;

 contract ForceAttack {
     constructor () public payable {